-One of the other ways to motivate your employees is to provide a group health insurance policy to your employees as a part of the employee benefits.
+One of the other ways to motivate your employees is to provide benefits of a group health insurance policy to your employees as a part of the employee benefits.
 This policy can cover a group of people under a single plan.
-Any kind of organisation, whether private, public or a partnership firm can avail of this group cover.
+Any kind of organization, whether private, public or a partnership firm can avail of this group cover.
 It not only enables an employer to achieve employee satisfaction and retention but also offers tax benefits for both the employer and the employee.

 Let us have a look at the health care benefits that are unique to a Group Health Insurance policy making it the most sought-after cover in the Corporate World:

 1. No Co-pay:

 In the group health insurance policy, you can opt for a no co-pay clause.
 This means that the hospitalization and medical expenses also get coverage under the policy for the specified time period.
 According to the policy regulations and the employee who has availed it is not responsible for paying a single penny from his pocket.
 This benefit is often missing in an individual plan in which the individual has to bear a fixed percentage of the hospitalization and medical costs or otherwise pay a part of the claimed amount upfront.

 In an Individual and a Family Floater Plan, certain diseases like cancer might come with a waiting period of at least 6 months or one year.
 This means that these diseases are covered in this policy but only after their specific waiting period has expired.
 But in a Group Health Policy, there is no waiting period.
 From the very first day of employment, the employee can avail of the expenses for all diseases covered in the Group Policy.